murex/Kata-BowlingGame/java/GETTING_STARTED.md

 `File` > `Open Folder` > `Kata-BowlingGame` > `java`

-After loading the project into IntelliJ, you can build the project using either the Maven or Gradle built-in build tools.
+After loading the project into Visual Studio Code, you can build the project using either the Maven or Gradle built-in build tools.

 Run all the tests in the [BowlingGameTest](./src/test/java/com/murex/BowlingGameTest.java) class.

-Open the "Testing" tab to view all the executed tests.
+Open the `Testing` tab to view all the executed tests.

 <a name="running-the-kata-from-visual-studio-code-with-tcr"></a>
 ### Running the kata from Visual Studio Code with TCR